elibarrow/BAE305-SP24-Lab2/README.md

 **Part 2 - Parallel Circuit**

-Build the following parallel circuit on the normal breadboard using the schematic below:.
+Build the following parallel circuit on the normal breadboard using the schematic below.
+Make sure the resistors are in the same order as shown and before using the resistors, verify the resistance with the DMM.

 ![Parallel Circuit Schematic](https://github.com/elibarrow/BAE305-SP24-Lab2/blob/main/Parallel%20Circuit%20Schematic.png)